Check out my building blog to learn more about construction for your home or office in Austin! David L. Traut, President, CAPS Certified (512)444-0097

 Aging In Place Home Modifications

-Let's compare the alternative costs associated with aging in place versus when you already own your home.
+Let's compare the alternative costs associated with Aging in Place when you already own your home verses moving away from familiar surroundings and neighbors.
 The more institutional alternative of assisted living accompanied by more medical expertise and staff training plus the access to emergency medical facilities is available as opposed to renting an apartment.
 These are two of the main alternative choices for seniors who decide not to remain in their own homes.
-According to a national study done in 2019, the average cost for assisted living ranged from $8,000 to $9,500 per month.
-However, if you decide to Age in Place in a high-quality one-bedroom apartment, the rent will run around $1,700 per month.
+According to a national study done in 2021, the average cost for assisted living ranged from $4,000 to $5,500 per month.
+However, if you decide to Age in Place in a high quality one bedroom apartment, the rent will run around $2,500 per month.
 Living in your own home or with loved ones represents a preference by most seniors and property taxes must be taken in account.
+In this case, there is also the positive effects of home equity being available to fund the required home modifications.
+But what are the costs involved?

 For additional information about the CAPS program, visit nahb.org/CAPS.
 For more information about T-Square Company, visit www.tsquareco.com or call 512-444-0097 to schedule a home assessment by a CAPS professional.